Samuel-Pedraza/essayfluff/readme.md

 Please understand that you should read over the essay after it is submitted, to make sure it sounds correct and edit where needed.
 This isn't a perfect program, plus proofreading is good for writing papers.

+#Downloading Ruby

+This literally takes like 10 minutes.
+So don't be a bum.
+Download it.

+Click [here](https://www.ruby-lang.org/en/documentation/installation/#rubyinstaller).
+Seriously.
+Do it.

 # How to use

 Download the project to your desktop, and copy your essay into a .txt document.